 - The Procurement organization and the other departments

 - The Sales organization and the other departments

 These three circles of trust are the building blocks of a genuine dialogue — instead of one-way communication.
 This dialog is inclusive, not exclusive; it creates intimacy, and it delivers sustainable value.

 Bertrand Maltaverne has extensive experience in the area of Procurement and more precisely in the impact of technology on Procurement processes and organizations.
-At POOL4TOOL, he is a Senior Business Consultant helping organizations achieve a digital transformation in their Procurement practice.
+At JAGGAER, he is a Senior Business Consultant helping organizations achieve success in the digital transformation of their Procurement practice.
 He also recently took the responsibility of Product Marketing Manager.
-Before joining POOL4TOOL, he had various responsibilities in the Procurement organization of Schneider Electric, a Fortune 500.
+Before joining JAGGAER, he had various responsibilities in the Procurement organization of Schneider Electric, a Fortune 500.
 In parallel to his professional career, he is active on various social media and has/had several blogs or micro-blogs.